reflectivity/reflectivity.github.io/advanced_and_expert_level/file_format/simple_model.md

 - `sample` already defined
 - `model`
-- `origin` provides some informaton about how trustworthy the model is (*guess* vs. *based on XRD*)
+- `origin` provides some information about how trustworthy the model is (*guess* vs. *based on XRD*)
 - `stack`
 - `layer`
 - `material`
 - `composit` material mixture
-- `roghness` sigma of the errorfunction describing the density variation at an 'interface'
+- `roughness` sigma of the error function describing the density variation at an 'interface'
 - `composition`
 - `density` (which one?)
 - `mass_density`